UT Martin College Prediction, Eastern Illinois in Game Preview: FCS Spring Football

 Why Eastern Illinois Will Win

-It was hardly great, but the team was at least close in most games with a defense that was able to hold off most of the game.
-This year’s edition needs to be able to enter the backfield once again and just be enough to protect the pass as the season rolls on.
+It was hardly great, but with a defense the team was at least close in most games able to hold off most of the game.
+This year’s edition should be able to enter the backfield once again and just be enough to protect the pass as the season rolls on.

 Bombing 47-7 by SE Missouri State is not the way to start the season, but the Redbirds could be OVC’s star.

 The biggest plus is the experience.
-The Panthers took their lumps two years ago, but now the offense should be far better in 2 weeks, and the defensive side is likely to have a rock with a good base around it.
+The Panthers took their lumps two years ago, but now the offense should be far better in 2 weeks, and the defensive side has the potential to be a rock with a good base to build on.

 Why would uty martin win